-No Employee shall be required to work in excess of sixteen (16) hours in a twenty-four (24) hour period.
+Unless an emergency is declared by the chief, no employee shall be required to work in excess of sixteen (16) hours in a twenty-four (24) hour period.
+The employer shall make a concerted effort not to require any employee to report to work with less than an eight (8) hour break after clocking out including shifts and details unless mutually agreed to by the parties.
 Unscheduled overtime and court time shall not be considered part of these calculations.

 Section 18.2.
-The standard work period for all bargaining unit employees, shall consist of no more than forty (40) hours, inclusive of any roll call time, within a seven calendar day period described as Sunday through Saturday.
+The standard work period for all bargaining unit employees, shall consist of no more than forty (40) hours, inclusive of any roll call time, within a seven-day calendar day period described as Sunday through Saturday.
+Third shift employees working through daylight saving time change in the spring season will receive normal full day compensation without altering work schedule hours.
+Third shift employees working through daylight saving time change in the autumn season will extend the standard work period by one (1) hour which shall be considered overtime.

 Section 18.3.
 Shift assignments shall be made based on the operational needs of the department.
-Consideration shall be given to an employee's seniority, disciplinary record and sick time usage.
-Shift preferences are to be submitted during the month in which Spring commencement occurs in every even-numbered year.
+Consideration shall be given to an employee's efficiency, seniority, and disciplinary record.
+Efficiency will be determined by the employee's most recent evaluation and those who meet expectations or better shall receive five (5) points.
+Discipline at the level of written reprimand will result in a two and a half (2.5) point reduction, and discipline at the suspension level will result in a five (5) point deduction seniority points will be credited up to five (5) points.
+Shift preferences are to be submitted during the month in which Spring commencement occurs in every evennumbered year.
 Shift assignments shall be announced forty-five (45) days prior to the beginning of the academic year, and shift changes shall be effective no later than the first Sunday prior to the start of the Autumn school schedule.
 When an officer is transferred from one work assignment to another, one of two possibilities will occur.
 If the officer was transferred due to administrative reasons, he/she can be assigned any position by the Department.
 For other reasons, the officer will be given the opportunity to select his/her assignment in accordance with his/her seniority.
 Such assignment must be made within seven (7) days.
 Special assignments are excluded from this Section.

 Section 18.4.
 Hours worked in excess of an employee's standard work period shall be considered overtime and shall be compensated at the rate of one and one-half (11⁄2) times his/her regular straight time hourly rate of pay.
 There shall be no pyramiding of overtime for the same hours worked or for premium hours paid (i.e., court time, call-out, etc.).
+Pyramiding shall be defined as being paid twice for the same hours worked, i.e., if an employee is working overtime and goes to court, the employee only receives the overtime pay; not overtime pay plus court time at the overtime rate.
 Overtime shall be calculated in one-tenth (0.1) hour (six [6] minutes) increments.
 Active pay status includes paid time off for sick leave, vacation leave, automatic holiday pay, occupational injury leave pursuant to Article 25 and compensatory time.
 It does not include hours worked on a holiday for purposes of calculating hours in overtime status.
 The on duty Supervisor or OIC shall verify overtime slips and approve or deny time-off requests given to them by the end of the shift.
-Employees may, at their sole discretion, choose to flex their hours in lieu of overtime or compensatory time so long as approved by their manager.